 Dani collaborates closely with our banking and financial services regulatory teams and her areas of focus include breach reporting, scams, customer remediation, responsible lending, superannuation, the anti-money laundering / counter-terrorism financing regime and legal professional privilege.

-Dani is also a general commercial litigator who has represented clients in a variety of complex commercial disputes, in industries such as superannuation, building, technology, insurance, logistics and retail.
-She is adept at managing teams, working collaboratively with clients and using eDiscovery tools to ensure litigation is conducted efficiently and effectively.
+Dani is also a general litigator with broad experience in complex commercial disputes, in industries such as superannuation, building, technology, insurance, logistics and retail.
+She works closely with clients to resolve litigation and other disputes efficiently and effectively.

-Clients have described Dani as “easy to work with” and said that “her cognitive skills and intellect are first class, as is her knowledge of financial services law”.
+Clients have described Dani as “easy to work with” and a “breach reporting guru” and said that “her cognitive skills and intellect are first class, as is her knowledge of financial services law”.